DraftKings North Carolina promo code: Bet $5, get $200 in bonus bets | Goal.com US

 What can you use your DraftKings bonus on today?

-The night’s biggest NBA game sees the Eastern Conference champion Celtics travel to take on Giannis Antetokounmpo and the Bucks.
+The Minnesota Timberwolves and Denver Nuggets are two of the three teams, alongside the Oklahoma City Thunder, in the intense battle for the conference title.

-Milwaukee are second in the East, but are about to start sliding down the standings unless they can snap their losing streak.
-They are only -1 point favorites here, and at -104 the Celtics are not underdogs.
-The Bucks will be a tough must-win game.
+With the Timberwolves and Nuggets clashing on Wednesday night, both teams will go into the game knowing a loss could cost them a conference championship.

-Click here to go to DraftKings, where new players can get $200 in bonus bets to use on all of this top sports action.
+Head over to DraftKings, where new players can get $200 in bonus bets to use on all this great action after wagering just $5.

 More info on DraftKings’s NC bonus